Generalizable Autonomous Driving System across Diverse Adverse Weather Conditions: Experiments

 \subsection{SBICAC Evaluation}

-\Cref{Fig.cluster_comp} presents a qualitative comparison between SBICAC and other clustering algorithms.
+\Cref{Fig.cluster_comp} presents a qualitative comparison of generated pseudo-labels between the proposed SBICAC and other off-the-shelf clustering algorithms.
 To quantitatively evaluate the proposed SBICAC against such baselines, we compare the mIoU between the ground truth and the respective masks generated by such baselines.
-However, to overcome the issue of the mismatch of cluster IDs, an approach is structured as follows: \begin{enumerate} \item Enumeration of ID Mappings: The approach initiates by enumerating all possible mappings of cluster IDs between ground truth and the generated masks.
+However, in general, the semantic class IDs within the generated masks by those clustering algorithms are not consistent with those within the ground truth.
+To overcome the mismatch of semantic class IDs for measuring the aforementioned mIoU, an approach is structured as follows: \begin{enumerate} \item Enumeration of ID Mappings: The approach initiates by enumerating all possible mappings of cluster IDs between ground truth and the generated masks.
 This ensures that every potential permutation of cluster assignments is considered. \item Computation of IoU: For each hypothesized mapping, the IoU metric is calculated. \item Aggregation of IoU: To derive a correspondence, the highest IoU values for each class are identified, and their average is computed, resulting in the mIoU.
-This mIoU measures the overall alignment between the clustering output and the ground truth. \end{enumerate} \Cref{Fig.clutering_perf_mIoU} shows a quantitative comparison of four clustering algorithms.
+This mIoU measures the overall alignment between the clustering output and the ground truth. \end{enumerate}

+\Cref{Fig.clutering_perf_mIoU} shows a quantitative comparison of four clustering algorithms.
 The proposed SBICAC algorithm performs the best with an mIoU of 57.00\%.
 It is followed by SpectralClustering at 53.10\%, AgglomerativeClustering at 46.80\%, and KMeans with the lowest mIoU of 30.40\%.
-This demonstrates that SBICAC outperforms the other three algorithms.
-On the other hand, we utilize both the ground truth and SBICAC-generated pseudo-labels to train the proposed AdvImmu.
-As shown in \Cref{Fig.clutering_perf_training}, the validation results in mIoU reveal that training with SBICAC-generated labels can achieve performance comparable to, or even surpassing, that of the ground truth.
+This demonstrates that SBICAC outperforms the other three clustering algorithms.

+On the other hand, we utilize both the ground truth and SBICAC-generated pseudo-labels to train the proposed AdvImmu. \Cref{Tab:training_comp_with_SBICAC_labels} compares the inference performance of models trained by using ground truth and SBICAC-generated pseudo-labels, respectively.
+We can find that the models trained with SBICAC-generated labels can achieve performance comparable to, or even surpassing, the models trained with the ground truth.
 This superior performance is attributed to the fact that the generated labels are coarser than the ground truth (\ie, easier to classify).
+Thus, we can conclude that the proposed SAM+SBICAC can effectively generate pseudo-labels for the proposed AdvImmu method.